-- 1 As a tool for societal transformation, education is a powerful strategy to accelerate changes in the way - 2 we produce and consume food.
-Education refers to early learning and life-long acquisition of skills for - 3 higher awareness and actions for solving food system challenges (FAO 2005).
-Education also entails, - 4 vocational training, research and institutional strengthening (Hollinger 2015).
-Educational focus - 5 changes according to the supply side (e.g., crop selection, input resource management, yield - 6 improvement, and diversification) and the demand since (nutrition and dietary health implications). - 7 Education on food loss and waste spans both the supply and demand sides. - 8 In developing countries, extension learning such as Farmer Field Schools also known as Rural - 9 Resources Centers are established to promote experiential learning on improved production and - 10 food transformation (FAO 2016c).
-While in developed countries, mass education campaigns are rising - 11 to reduce food waste, improved diets or acceptable food, and ultimately changes the structure of food - industries that is based on the large-scale food products (Heller 2019; UNCCD 2017). - 13 The design of new education modules from primary to secondary to tertiary education could help - create new jobs in the realm of sustainability (e.g., certification programs).
-For example, one area - 15 could be educating managers of recycling programs for food-efficient cities where food and organic - waste are recycled to fertilisers (Jara-Samaniego et al. 2017).
-Research and education need to be - 17 coordinated so that knowledge gaps can be filled and greater trust established in shifting behavior of - individuals from conventional options to more sustainable ones.
-Education campaigns can also - influence policy and legislation, and help to advance successful outcomes for climate change - 20 mitigation and adaptation in regard to supply-side innovations, technologies, trade, and investment, - and demand-side evolution of food choices for health and sustainability, and greater gender equality - throughout the entire food system.
-(Heller 2019).
+As a tool for societal transformation, education is a powerful strategy to accelerate changes in the way we produce and consume food.
+Education refers to early learning and lifelong acquisition of skills for higher awareness and actions for solving food system challenges (FAO 2005).
+Education also entails vocational training, research and institutional strengthening (Hollinger 2015).
+Educational focus changes according to the supply side (e.g., crop selection, input resource management, yield improvement, and diversification) and the demand since (nutrition and dietary health implications).
+Education on food loss and waste spans both the supply and demand sides.

+In developing countries, extension learning such as farmer field schools - also known asrural resources centers - are established to promote experiential learning on improved production and food transformation (FAO 2016c).
+In developed countries, education campaigns are being undertaken to reduce food waste, improve diets and redefine acceptable food (e.g., "less than perfect" fruits and vegetables), and ultimately can contribute to changes in the structure of food industries (Heller 2019; UNCCD 2017).

+The design of new education modules from primary to secondary to tertiary education could help create new jobs in the realm of sustainability (e.g., certification programmes).
+For example, one area could be educating managers of recycling programmes for food-efficient cities where food and organic waste are recycled to become fertilisers (Jara-Samaniego et al. 2017).
+Research and education need to be coordinated so that knowledge gaps can be filled and greater trust established in shifting behaviour of individuals to be more sustainable.
+Education campaigns can also influence policy and legislation, and help to advance successful outcomes for climate change mitigation and adaptation regarding supply-side innovations, technologies, trade, and investment, and demand-side evolution of food choices for health and sustainability, and greater gender equality throughout the entire food system (Heller 2019).